FESTIVALS AND EVENTS IN OCTOBER

 This event offers a large number of performances and brings together artists from various disciplines such as music, theater, visual arts, dance, literature, and cinema.
 Participants come from various countries, giving the festival an interesting multicultural aspect.

-The festival takes place at several venues including the Parish of San Juan Bautista and Santa María de Guadalupe, the Old Franciscan Convent, and Juárez Park, among others.
+The festival takes place at several venues such as the Parish of San Juan Bautista and Santa María de Guadalupe, the Old Franciscan Convent, and Juárez Park, among others.

 International “Paste” Festival in Real del Monte